datahub-project/datahub/docs/api/tutorials/adding-ownerships.md

 ### CURL

 With CURL, you need to provide tokens.
-To generate a token, please refer to [Generate Access Token](/docs/api/tutorials/references/generate-access-token.md).
+To generate a token, please refer to [Access Token Management](/docs/api/graphql/token-management.md).
 With `accessToken`, you can run the following command.

 ```shell